eallanjoseph123/nine-article-publisher-service/README.md

 ## Prerequisites

 - Docker and Docker Compose are installed on your machine.
+- Java installed (optional)
+- Maven installed (optional) (guide to install maven https://maven.apache.org/install.html)

 ## Getting Started

 1. Clone the repository to your local machine.
+2. (Optional) If you have maven installed, then you may run this command to run the unit test and build the application jar file.
+    ```bash
+   mvn clean install
+3. If you dont have maven, you may directly use the default target folder where it already contains the application jar file then go to step #4.
-2. Navigate to the project directory in your terminal.
+4. Navigate to the root directory of this application, where the docker is located.
-3. Run the following command to start the application and its dependencies:
+5. Run the following command to start the application and its dependencies:

    ```bash
    docker-compose up